 As a management consultant, Vaughn has worked in strategy, advisory and business transformation practices.
 His experience covers the project lifecycle from issue analysis, business case development, solution development, and project / program management.
 This diverse background allows him to excel ambiguous projects and complex business requirements.

-Vaughn has a BSc Geophysics, Masters of Economics and holds a Chartered Financial Analyst designation.
+Vaughn has a BSc in Geophysics, a Masters in Economics, and holds a Chartered Financial Analyst designation.

-Mike has an MBA from Virginia Polytechnic Institute and State University’s Pamplin School of Business, which compliments his BS and MS in Chemical Engineering from Virginia Tech.
+Mike has an MBA from Virginia Tech’s Pamplin School of Business, which compliments his BS and MS in Chemical Engineering from Virginia Tech.
 Through his work on API’s Economics work group, he has been the driver for many industry economic analyses covering everything from the national impact of changing the ozone NAAQS to the intricacies of the RFS2 RIN markets.